 Here are a few of the more common scams to keep a look out for and how to avoid them when shopping for used bikes.

-Ebay and Craigslist have become huge marketplaces for buying and selling used motorcycles.
+Ebay, Gumtree, Craigslist and other similar websites have become huge marketplaces for buying and selling used motorcycles.

 Unfortunately, there are many scams out there so always be wary with this route.